vibothe/Probabilistic_simulations/stochastic_amoeba/README.md

 ## Key Features and assumptions

 - **Extinction Probability Estimation**: Estimates the likelihood of extinction across many simulation runs.
+- **Early Termination Heuristic**: Simulations are stopped early if population exceeds a threshold (e.g., 25), assuming extinction is highly unlikely beyond that point.
-- **Extinction Time Histogram**: Visualizes the distribution of time steps at which extinction occurs.
+- **Extinction Time Histogram**: Visualizes the distribution of extinction instances as a function of time step.
 - **Population Evolution Traces**: Tracks and plots the evolution of amoeba population over time in individual sample runs.
 - **Log-scale Visualization**: Population plots use a log-scale to better capture exponential growth patterns.
-- **Early Termination Heuristic**: Simulations are stopped early if population exceeds a threshold (e.g., 25), assuming extinction is highly unlikely beyond that point.
-- **Exported Visuals**: Automatically saves plots for further inspection or reporting.
+Added a constant (+1) to the population values to avoid undefined log(0) instance.

-## Spoiler Alert: Visualization
+## Visualizations

 - Histogram of extinction times with percentage labels per time bin.
-- Time series plots of individu al sample runs with extinction threshold line.
+- Time series plots of individual sample runs with extinction threshold line.

 <p align="center">
   <img src="extinctions_over_time.png" width="400" />